Volunteer Initiatives Program

 - Allows Patrol Bilingual Police Officers to stay in the Calls for Service Loop

-- Represents a neutral party at the scene; un-bias assessment of the scenario
+- Represent a neutral party at the scene with an unbiased assessment of the scenario

-- Can be used to handle translations for Department special events i.e. town hall meetings, safety fairs , and other special occasions
+- Facilitate communication during Police Department special events such as town hall meetings, safety fairs, and other special occasions

 Expectations for Communicators: